• Home

 Tenants will pay more to know their cars are safe and they have additional storage space.
 As mentioned before, income potential plays a significant role in property valuation.

-Landlords find that installing an alarm system and charging renters for the monthly monitoring also improves their property value.
+Landlords find that installing an alarm system and charging renters for monthly monitoring also improves their property value.

 Tenants are happy to pay extra rent for peace of mind, knowing their possessions are protected from criminals.